-At the CSUSB Palm Desert Campus, exam proctoring is available to assist instructors, at their discretion, when a student misses an exam or when, in the absence of the instructor, a full class may need to be administered an exam and is coordinated through the Office of the Associate Dean.
+At the CSUSB Palm Desert Campus, exam proctoring is available to assist instructors, at their discretion, when a student misses an exam or when, in the absence of the instructor, a full class may need to be administered an exam.
+This is coordinated through the PDC Academic Scheduling Office.